gladiusio/gladius-cli/README.md

 After you are accepted into a pool you will automatically become an edge node

+To unlock your wallet after it has been created run:

+$ gladius unlock

 Use the -h flag to see the help menu
 ```